NaBa26/nuance/README.md

 ## Work in Progress

 Nuance Bookstore is currently under development.
 Stay tuned for exciting updates and new features as we work towards creating the ultimate book shopping destination.

-## Contributing

-We welcome contributions to enhance Nuance Bookstore.
-Whether it's fixing bugs, implementing new features, or improving the user experience, your input is invaluable.
-Check out our [contribution guidelines](CONTRIBUTING.md) to get started.